CS2103AUG2016-W14-C1/addressbook-level4/docs/DeveloperGuide.md

 4. **Buildship Gradle Integration** plugin from the Eclipse Marketplace

-In addition, we also recommend the following software to assist you in development:
+In addition, we also recommend the following software to assist you in development:<br>
-1. Eclemma plugin for Eclipse to analyse test coverage locally
+1. Eclemma plugin for Eclipse to analyse test coverage locally<br>
 2. SourceTree to improve your Git workflow experience
 <br>